mariuszmspace/my-links/README.md

 > Tools for interacting with and related to the major DBs and SQL

 - [Adminer](https://www.adminer.org/) - GUI for database management in a single PHP, formerally phpMyAdmin -- `PHP`
+- [Babelfish for PostgreSQL] - Layer that lets PostgreSQL understand queries from applications written for Microsoft SQL Server including T-SQL and TDS, by Amazon -- `various lang`
 - [CockroachDB](https://www.cockroachlabs.com/) - Open source version of Google's Spanner storage system -- `thefuture` `Golang`
 - [DBeaver](https://dbeaver.io/) - OSS multi-platform GUI that supports almost every DB, built from Eclipse -- `Eclipse`
 - [DB Browser for SQLite](http://sqlitebrowser.org/) - GUI database browser for SQLite instances -- `C++`